Fast Nonlinear Vector Quantile Regression: Vector Monotone Rearrangement

 \section{Vector Monotone Rearrangement}

 Solving the relaxed dual\eqref{eq:vqr-ot-relaxed} may lead to violation of co-monotonicity in $Q_{\rvec{Y}|\rvec{X}}$, since the exact constraints in \cref{eq:vqr-ot-dual} are not enforced.
-This is analogous to the quantile crossing problem in the scalar case, which can also manifest when QR is performed separately for each quantile level \citep{chernozhukov2010quantile} (Appendix \cref{fig:appendix-sqr-nlvqr}).
+This is analogous to the quantile crossing problem in the scalar case, which can also manifest when QR is performed separately for each quantile level \citep{chernozhukov2010quantile} (Appendix \cref{fig:appendix-sqr-nlvqr}). {In what follows, we propose a way to overcome this limitation.}

 Consider the case of scalar quantiles, i.e., $d=1$.
 Denote $\widehat{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ as an estimated CQF, which may be non-monotonic in $u$ due to estimation error and thus may not be a valid CQF.
 One may convert $\widehat{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ into a monotonic $\widetilde{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ through rearrangement as follows.
 Consider a random variable defined as $\widehat{\rvar{Y}}|\rvec{X}:=\widehat{Q}_{\rvar{Y}|\rvec{X}}(\rvar{U};\vec{x})$ where $\rvar{U}\sim\mathbb{U}[0,1]$.
 Its CDF and inverse CDF are given by $ F_{\widehat{\rvar{Y}}|\rvec{X}}(y;\vec{x})= \int_{0}^{1}\1{ \widehat{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x}) \leq y } du $, and $ Q_{\rvar{\widehat{Y}}|\rvec{X}}(u;\vec{x}) = \inf\setof{y:~F_{\widehat{\rvar{Y}}|\rvec{X}}(y;\vec{x})\geq u}. $ $Q_{\rvar{\widehat{Y}}|\rvec{X}}(u;\vec{x})$ is the true CQF of $\widehat{\rvar{Y}}|\rvec{X}$ and is thus necessarily monotonic.
 It can be shown that $Q_{\rvar{\widehat{Y}}|\rvec{X}}(u;\vec{x})$ is no worse an estimator for the true CQF $Q_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ than $\widehat{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ in the $L_p$-norm sense \citep{chernozhukov2010quantile}.
 In practice, this rearrangement is performed in the scalar case by sorting the discrete estimated CQF.
 Rearrangement has no effect if $\widehat{Q}_{\rvar{Y}|\rvec{X}}(u;\vec{x})$ is already monotonic.